-5. The Supervisory Board has not formed any committees, especially an audit committee (Code Sections 5.3.1, 5.3.2).
+6. The Supervisory Board has not formed any committees, and in particular has not formed an audit committee (Code sections 5.3.1, 5.3.2, 5.3.3).

 The Supervisory Board consists of only three members.
-In the view of the Supervisory Board, the formation of an audit committee is not expedient under the specific circumstances of the Company and - unlike in larger governing bodies - does not increase efficiency.
-All matters are addressed by all members of the Supervisory Board, so that the formation of additional committees is not considered necessary.
+In the view of the Supervisory Board, the formation of an audit committee is not expedient under the specific circumstances of the company and - unlike in larger governing bodies - does not increase efficiency.
+All matters are addressed by all members of the Supervisory Board, meaning that the formation of additional committees is not considered necessary.